 Take care not to confuse ownership with usage rights.
 In many multi-unit fractional developments, it is common to own a share of a specific villa or condominium, but never actually use the one you own.
 Conversely, there are situations where each owner owns a fraction of a multi-unit property, but always uses the same home.

-Here are some advantages and disadvantages of unit-specific usage:
+Here are some advantages of unit-specific and non-unit-specific usage:

 - Feels more like home, since the owner visit the same home each time